collective/collective.contentsections/README.md

 This product fits Plone with:

 - top position for *Toolbar position*
+- use accordion instead of tabbing for edit forms
 - new image sizes
 - a new default page name *index*
 - LeadImage on *File* and *Link* content types